menu

 Demographics

-The education level of Sutton - Harvard citizens is a little higher than the average for US cities and towns: 23.98% of adults in Sutton - Harvard have at least a bachelor's degree.
+The citizens of Sutton - Harvard are slightly better educated than the national average of 21.84% for all cities and towns, with 23.98% of adults in Sutton - Harvard having a bachelor's degree or advanced degree.

 The per capita income in Sutton - Harvard in 2022 was $39,717, which is wealthy relative to Nebraska, and upper middle income relative to the rest of the US.
 This equates to an annual income of $158,868 for a family of four.
 However, Sutton - Harvard contains both very wealthy and poor people as well.